DataExperts/Dexih.Utils.CopyProperties/README.md

 ### Limitations

 This is still early release, and passing our basic tests.
-Use with care, and ensure you build your own tests to confirm functionality is working.
+Use with care, and ensure you build your own tests to confirm specific functionality is working.

 This has the following limitations:

-* Only supports class properties (i.e. proerties declared with get/set).
+* Only supports class properties (i.e. proerties declared with a get/set).
 Fields are ignored.
 * Only supports a limited number of colleciton types such as List/HashSet.
 It should work if the list is derived from `IEnumerable` and contains a `Add(item)` and `Remove(item)` function.
 Dictionary/Queue and other types that don't meet this format are not supported.

 ### Hello World Example